jyotirmaypaliwal/Gender-recognition/README.md

 ## Result
-### After training the model we got an accuracy of 89.12% with a loss of 6.5 on our testing set.
+### After training the model we got an accuracy of 89.12% with a loss of 6.5 on our testing set as we correctly predicted 4456 times out of 5000.

 ## Extra
 ### Feel free to contact me if you have any question regarding my project.